YottaDB/YDBDoc/ProgGuide/commands.rst

 **"GVSRESET":"<region>"**

 Resets the process-specific fields that are part of the ZSHOW "G" result and database file header fields holding records reported by: GVSTAT, BG trace, buffer pool accounting and the TP block modification details.
-Note a VIEW "GVSRESET" performed by a process with read-only database access changes only the process-specific information and has no effect on the database file header.
+Note that a VIEW "GVSRESET" performed by a process with read-only database access changes only the process-specific information and has no effect on the database file header.
 DSE CHANGE -FILEHEADER -GVSTATSRESET clears the same database file header fields as VIEW "GVRESET";

 **"GVDUPSETNOOP":value**